royashbrook/royashbrook.github.io/_posts/2010-06-22-row_number-and-pivot-and-test-data-oh-my.md

 1. Build some test data and stage it
 2. Group the data and make some keys to re-join it
 3. Write a little report to show what we are after
-4. (bonus) a little pivot table to show some other groupings on the data =D
+4. (bonus) a little pivot table to show some other groupings on the data 😁

 {% gist b98af287a02f9431e363673f26d9d3cb %}